Noncancerous thyroid enlargement can occur because of lack of iodine in the diet or ingestion of certain substances or

-Doctors do a radioactive iodine uptake test and a thyroid scan Thyroid ultrasound The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more .
+Doctors do a radioactive iodine uptake test and a thyroid scan Thyroid ultrasound The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more .
 For these tests, the person ingests (or is injected with) a small amount of radioactive iodine.
 The radioactive iodine concentrates in the thyroid gland.
 A scanner can detect how much iodine is taken up by the gland and a gamma camera (which detects radiation) produces a picture of the thyroid gland.
 These scans show any physical abnormalities in the gland that might suggest Graves disease Causes , thyroid nodules Thyroid nodules The cause of thyroid cancer is not known, but the thyroid gland is very sensitive to radiation, which may cause cancerous changes.
 Thyroid cancer is more common among people who were treated... read more , or thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
 Hashimoto thyroiditis results when antibodies in the body attack the cells of the thyroid gland—an autoimmune... read more .

 Doctors do ultrasonography, which uses sound waves to create an image of the thyroid gland, to identify any nodules that could be cancerous.